-After a long story that’s best told over a beer, Anna Ruth woke up one morning in 2012 and decided to start her own tech PR agency.
-With just an old laptop, a small family loan and a vision to chart the future of PR, it was game on.
-Her first employee was her dog, but that quickly turned into more than 25 humans, and ARPR rose to become the fastest-growing U.S. PR firm (PR News, 2019).
-Along the way, ARPR has won over 50 awards, including 2016 Technology Agency of the Year, a three-time PR News’ TOP Place to Work and one of the top 30 largest tech PR firms in the country (O’Dwyers).
-In 2017, Anna Ruth earned a spot on PR News’ 50 Game-Changers in PR list, and in 2015 she was named Early Stage Entrepreneur of the Year by the Metro Atlanta Chamber.
+After a long story that’s best told over a beer, Anna Ruth woke up one morning in 2012 and decided to start her own tech communications agency.
+With just an old laptop and a small family loan, it was game on.
+Her first employee was her dog, but that quickly turned into more than 25 humans, and ARPR rose to become Technology Agency of the Year, the Fastest Growing PR Agency, and a six-time Best Place to Work.

 After 10 years of running the show, in 2022 Anna Ruth partnered with her long-time mentor, Raj Choudhury, to take ARPR to new heights.
 Today, she serves as Chief Strategy Officer focusing on growth, global expansion and senior-level client strategy.

 Long before ARPR was a sparkle in her eye, Anna Ruth cut her teeth on political campaigns – drinking from the communications fire hose in presidential swing states and Capitol Hill, ultimately working on campaigns in nearly a dozen states.
 At the age of 26, she was already a gubernatorial campaign press secretary, serving as spokeswoman in a top 10 media market.
 During this time, she honed crisis communications skills and took part in the emergence of social media brand identities.